bitmapup/prefixspanr/README.md

 # WinCOPPER

 ## Created by
-**Author:** Agustin Guevara-Cogorno, Hugo Alatrista Salas and Miguel Nuñez del Prado <br />
+**Authors:** Agustin Guevara-Cogorno, Hugo Alatrista Salas and Miguel Nuñez del Prado <br />
 **Maintainer:** Yoshitomi Maehara Aliaga <br />
-**Contact Details:** ye.maeharaa@up.edu.pe <br />
+**Contact Details:** h.alatristas@up.edu.pe <br />
 **Institution:** Universidad del Pacifico
 <br />

 **Note:** use Python 2.7.*

 ## Description
-Extension of COPPER algorithm with time constraints capabilities, improving the selection of interesting patterns for expert.
+WinCopper is an extension of COPPER algorithm [1], originally developed to extract sequential patterns under items-inclusion constraint.
+New WinCopper incorporates - also - time constraints capabilities, improving the extraction of useful patterns.

-if you use a package please cite the following paper:
+If WinCopper is used in your experimentations, please, we will be grateful if you cite us:

 > Alatrista-Salas, H., Guevara-Cogorno, A., Maehara, Y. Nunez-del-Prado, M. (2020).
 Efficiently Mining Gapped and Window Constraint Frequent Sequential Patterns. *Proceedings 17th International Conference on Modeling Decisions for Artificial Intelligence* [[link]](https://link.springer.com/chapter/10.1007/978-3-030-57524-3_20)